bluenimble/serverless/README.md

     ````sql
     create api uber
     ````
 This command should create the api project in your local machine.
-Add 2 security schemes by default 'token' and 'signature' and default IM services such as 'Signup', 'Login'.
+Add 2 security schemes by default 'token' and 'signature' and 5 default IM services (Signup, Activate, Login, OAuth, ChangePassword).
 * Let's create a service.
 Type in:
     ````sql
     create service * car
     ````
-This command will create 5 services for the model 'car' corresponding to 'create', 'update', 'delete', 'get' and 'find'.
-Ser
+This command will create 5 services (endpoints) and their functions for the model 'Car' corresponding to 'create', 'update', 'delete', 'get' and 'find'.
-* We are good to run the uber api.
+* Now, we are good to run the uber api.
 To do so, type in:
     ````sql
     push api uber
     ````